-Samples from a river or a farm can be pooled, although each fish is subsequently examined and analysed separately.
+Samples can be pooled, although each fish is subsequently examined and analysed separately.
 Fins of fish from a farm or a river can be pooled and are also examined and analysed separately, but in this instance each fin cannot be related to a certain fish host.